 No Woman Has Ever Run For Iranian President.
 Will Azam Taleghani Be The First?

-Azam Taleghani arrives at the Iranian Interior Ministry on April 14 to register as a candidate in the country's presidential election.
 On April 14, a tiny, frail-looking woman wearing a chador and using a walker made her way slowly up the stairs of Iran's Interior Ministry in Tehran.
+Seventy-three-year-old Azam Taleghani was there to register as a candidate in the May 19 vote for Iran's presidency.

 Comments